bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Objects-in-Javascript-cc578a781e1d.md

 ### Destructuring Parameters

 We can also destructure **incoming parameters** of a function.
- This is very useful when we’re passing objects around to different functions.
+ This is very useful when we're passing objects around to different functions.

 ---